-Danish Building and Property Agency
+- Danish Building and Property Agency

-DSB
+- DSB

-Haldor Topsøe
+- Haldor Topsøe

-Danish Police, Public Prosecution Authority and Prison and Probation Service
+- Danish Police, Public Prosecution Authority and Prison and Probation Service

 Velux

-Norway
+- Gender distribution managers

-Customer satisfaction reaches new high
+Norway Customer satisfaction reaches new high

 On 1 April, Stine Solheim took over as the new President of Coor in Norway.
 She was previously CEO of Fargerike and has a background in the retail industry where she has worked at companies such as Circle K and Esso/ExxonMobil.